Hundred (county division): Nordic countries

 It is not entirely clear when hundreds were organised in the western part of Finland.
 The name of the province of Satakunta, roughly meaning hundred (sata meaning "one hundred" in Finnish), hints at influences from the times before the Northern Crusades, Christianization, and incorporation into Sweden.

 As kihlakunta, hundreds remained the fundamental administrative division for the state authorities until 2009.
 Each was subordinated to a lääni (province/county) and had its own police department, district court and prosecutors.
 Typically, cities would comprise an urban kihlakunta by themselves, but several rural municipalities would belong to a rural kihlakunta.
 In a rural hundred the lensmann (chief of local state authorities) was called nimismies ("appointed man"), or archaically vallesmanni (from Swedish).
 In the Swedish era (up to 1809), his main responsibilities were maintenance of stagecoach stations and coaching inns, supplying traveling government personnel with food and lodging, transport of criminal prisoners, police responsibilities, arranging district court proceedings (tingsrätt), collection of taxes, and sometimes arranging hunts to cull the wolf and bear population.
 Following the abolition of the provinces as an administrative unit in 2009, the territory for each authority could be demarcated separately, i.e. police districts need not equal court districts in number.
 The title "härad" survives in the honorary title of herastuomari (Finnish) or häradsdomare (Swedish), which can be given to lay judges after 8–10 years of service.

 The term herred or herad was used in Norway between 1863 and 1992 for rural municipalities, besides the term kommune (heradskommune).
-Today, only four municipalities in western Norway call themselves herad, as Ulvik and Kvam.
-Some Norwegian districts have the word herad in their name, of historical reasons – among them Krødsherad and Heradsbygd in eastern Norway.
+Today, only three municipalities in western Norway call themselves herad: Ulvik herad Kvam herad, and Voss herad.
+Some Norwegian places have the word herad in their name, of historical reasons such as Krødsherad and Heradsbygd in Norway.

 United States

-Counties in Delaware, New Jersey and Pennsylvania were divided into hundreds in the 17th century, following the English practice familiar to the colonists.
+Counties in Delaware, Maryland, New Jersey and Pennsylvania were divided into hundreds in the 17th century, following the English practice familiar to the colonists.
 They survive in Delaware and were used as tax reporting and voting districts until the 1960s but now serve no administrative role: their only official legal use is in real estate title descriptions.
 Following American independence, the term "hundred" fell out of favor and was replaced by "election district".
 However, the names of the old hundreds continue to show up in deeds for another 50 years.